BlockchainCommons/ssh-envelope-python/README.md

 ## Example

-Note that this sequence alternates between using the Rust `envelope` command line tool and the Python `ssh_envelope` tool.
+Note that this sequence uses both the Rust `envelope` command line tool and the Python `ssh_envelope` tool. `envelope` is for general manipulation of Gordian Envelopes, while `ssh_envelope` is for working with SSH keys on envelopes.
+Note that `envelope` creates and verifies Schnorr signatures, while `ssh_envelope` creates and verifies SSH signatures, so you need to use the correct tool for the type of signature you are working with.

 ```shell
 # Create a subject to sign.